-Any person who knowingly makes or causes to be made, either directly or indirectly, or through any agency whatever, any false statement in writing, with intent that it shall be relied upon, respecting the financial condition, or means or ability to pay, of himself or herself, or any other person, firm or corporation, in whom or in which he or she is interested, or for whom or for which he or she is acting, for the purpose of procuring in any form whatever, either the delivery of personal property, the payment of cash, the making of a loan or credit, the extension of a credit, the discount of an account receivable, or the making, acceptance, discount, sale or indorsement of a bill of exchange, or promissory note, for the benefit either of himself or herself or of such person, firm or corporation; or who, knowing that a false statement in writing has been made, respecting the financial condition or means or ability to pay, of himself or herself, or such person, firm or corporation in which he or she is interested, or for whom he or she is acting, procures, upon the faith thereof, for the benefit either of himself or herself, or of such person, firm or corporation, either or any of the things of benefit mentioned herein; or who, knowing that a

-- statement in writing has been made, respecting the financial condition or means or ability to pay of himself or herself or such person, firm or corporation in which he or she is interested, or for whom he or she is acting, represents on a later day, either orally or in writing, that such statement theretofore made, if then again made on such day, would be then true, when in fact such statement, if then made, would be false, and procures upon the faith thereof, for the benefit either of himself or herself or of such other person, firm or corporation, either or any of the things of benefit mentioned herein, is guilty of a Class 3 misdemeanor. - §61-3-24a.
-Attempted or fraudulent use, forgery, traffic of credit cards; possession and transfer of credit cards and credit card making equipment; false or fraudulent use of telephonic services; penalties. - 1 [Repealed.] - §61-3-24b.
-Making, selling, possessing, transferring, or advertising for sale a device or plans for a device designed to obtain or use telephone or telegraph service or facilities by false or fraudulent means; penalty. - 1 [Repealed.] - §61-3-24c.
-Intercepting or monitoring customer telephone calls; penalty. - 1 [Repealed.] - §61-3-24d.
+Any person who knowingly makes or causes to be made, either directly or indirectly, or through any agency whatever, any false statement in writing, with intent that it shall be relied upon, respecting the financial condition, or means or ability to pay, of himself or herself, or any other person, firm or corporation, in whom or in which he or she is interested, or for whom or for which he or she is acting, for the purpose of procuring in any form whatever, either the delivery of personal property, the payment of cash, the making of a loan or credit, the extension of a credit, the discount of an account receivable, or the making, acceptance, discount, sale or indorsement of a bill of exchange, or promissory note, for the benefit either of himself or herself or of such person, firm or corporation; or who, knowing that a false statement in writing has been made, respecting the financial condition or means or ability to pay, of himself or herself, or such person, firm or corporation in which he or she is interested, or for whom he or she is acting, procures, upon the faith thereof, for the benefit either of himself or herself, or of such person, firm or corporation, either or any of the things of benefit mentioned herein; or who, knowing that a statement in writing has been made, respecting the financial condition or means or ability to pay of himself or herself or such person, firm or corporation in which he or she is interested, or for whom he or she is acting, represents on a later day, either orally or in writing, that such statement theretofore made, if then again made on such day, would be then true, when in fact such statement, if then made, would be false, and procures upon the faith thereof, for the benefit either of himself or herself or of such other person, firm or corporation, either or any of the things of benefit mentioned herein, is guilty of a Class 3 misdemeanor.

+- §61-3-24a.
+Attempted or fraudulent use, forgery, traffic of credit cards; possession and transfer of credit cards and credit card making equipment; false or fraudulent use of telephonic services; penalties. - 1 [Repealed.]

+- §61-3-24b.
+Making, selling, possessing, transferring, or advertising for sale a device or plans for a device designed to obtain or use telephone or telegraph service or facilities by false or fraudulent means; penalty.

+[Repealed.] - §61-3-24c.
+Intercepting or monitoring customer telephone calls; penalty.

+[Repealed.] - §61-3-24d.
 Fraudulent schemes; cumulation of amounts where common scheme exists; penalties. - 1 [Repealed.] - §61-3-24e.
-Omission to subscribe for workers' compensation insurance; failure to file a premium tax report or pay premium taxes; false testimony or statements; failure to file reports; penalties; asset forfeiture; venue. - 1 [Repealed.] - §61-3-24f.
+Omission to subscribe for workers' compensation insurance; failure to file a premium tax report or pay premium taxes; false testimony or statements; failure to file reports; penalties; asset forfeiture; venue.

+§61-3-24f.
 Wrongfully seeking workers' compensation; false testimony or statements; penalties; venue.

+than one nor more than five years.

 - §61-3-24g.
-Workers' compensation health care offenses; fraud; theft or embezzlement; false statements; penalties; notice; prohibition against providing future services; penalties; asset forfeiture; venue. - 1 [Repealed.]
+Workers' compensation health care offenses; fraud; theft or embezzlement; false statements; penalties; notice; prohibition against providing future services; penalties; asset forfeiture; venue. - §61-3-24h.
+Providing false documentation to workers' compensation, to the Insurance Commissioner or a private carrier of workers' compensation insurance; altering documents or certificates from workers' compensation; penalties; venue.
+[Repealed.]

-- §61-3-24h.
-Providing false documentation to workers' compensation, to the Insurance Commissioner or a private carrier of workers' compensation insurance; altering documents or certificates from workers' compensation; penalties; venue. - 1 [Repealed.] - §61-3-25.
-Casting away, destroying, or interfering with floating craft or material; penalty:
+§61-3-25.
+Casting away, destroying, or interfering with floating craft or material; penalty;